SML4003 : Advocating and Teaching Languages in Schools

 The assessment methods reflect the main emphases of the module.
-The academic aspect of the module is reflected in the essay and report in the Target Language assignments, whereas the portfolio, professional skill assessment and oral presentation are designed to capture the student’s experience in the placement school and develop their reflective writing skills, and to provide them with feedback before completing the final reflective report.
+The academic aspect of the module is reflected in the report in the Target Language assignment, whereas the portfolio of tasks is designed to capture the student’s experiential journey, to develop their reflective writing skills, and to provide them with feedback before completing the final reflective report.

 Task 2: Students reflect on their Teaching Sequence using a set of questions.
 Should not exceed 2 A4 pages, font size Calibri 11.

 This is where you will be able to find all key information about modules on your programme of study.
 It will help you make an informed decision on the options available to you within your programme.

 You may have some queries about the modules available to you.
 Your school office will be able to signpost you to someone who will support you with any queries.

 The information contained within the Module Catalogue relates to the 2023 academic year.

 In accordance with University Terms and Conditions, the University makes all reasonable efforts to deliver the modules as described.